 At the Wolf Lake State Fish Hatchery in Mattawan, you’ll see lake sturgeon, chinook salmon, steelhead trout, northern pike, northern muskellunge, walleye, largemouth bass and a variety of sunfish produced for both inland and Great Lakes waters.

 The Visitor’s Center features interactive exhibits about why lakes and wetlands are vital to the Great Lakes.
 You’ll also learn about the history of fisheries, commercial fishing and lake sturgeon rehabilitation.
 Tours of the hatchery are available as well.
 Kids can also enjoy catch-and-release fishing and archery.
-And a nature trail system winds around 11 earthen ponds on the hatchery grounds where you can view birds and other wildlife.
+Kids and adults alike will enjoy the nature trail system, which winds around 11 earthen ponds on the hatchery grounds where you can view birds and other wildlife.

 Visitor Center hours vary by season.
 Visit their website for more information.